-Each winter, TMG holds measures for stranded persons training, centered around the main stations, as one of its four annual participatory training sessions.
+Every year, TMG holds measures for stranded persons training, centered around the main stations.
 The training session includes training in protection of railway users on the premises, training in opening Temporary Shelters, training in transportation of persons needing assistance, and other practical training.